LucaCanali/sparkMeasure/docs/Scala_shell_and_notebooks.md

 ### Download and build sparkMeasure (optional)

- - If you want to build from the latest development version:
+ - If you prefer to build from the latest development version:
     ```scala
     git clone https://github.com/lucacanali/sparkmeasure
     cd sparkmeasure